yieldi-labs/docs/README.md

 ) external;
 ```

-### IBC Chains

-AVS which are natively IBC compatible simply need to emit the IBC packet.
+AVS which are natively IBC compatible simply need to emit the IBC packet to Yieldi.
-They set the destination IBC channel as THORChain's and pass the final user L1 address through the memo"

 ```go
 // send from AVS to TC